Ariana Afghan Airlines Flight 202

 Ariana Afghan Airlines Flight 202 (YA-BAG) was a scheduled international civilian passenger flight from Lebanon to Afghanistan on 21 November 1959.
-It took off from Beirut and was destined for Kabul, with a stopover at Mehrabad in Iran and another stopover at Kandahar in Afghanistan.
+It took off from Beirut at 1:30AM Local Time, and was destined for Kabul, with a stopover at Mehrabad in Iran and another stopover at Kandahar in Afghanistan.
 Two minutes after takeoff, the aircraft, a Douglas DC-4, crashed into the side of a hill in Aramoun.
 The impact caused a fire to break out in the cabin, killing 24 of the flight's 27 total occupants.

 Investigation

 An investigation was launched into the cause of the crash; the report found that a day earlier, after arriving from Frankfurt, West Germany, the flight was delayed for 20 hours due to technical difficulties.
 Two causes were proposed: